contentful-labs/contentful-fix-asset-cross-refs/README.md

 v12.14.1
 ```

-If you have an older Node version, you will need to
+If you have an older Node version (Node 9 or below), you will need to
 [install a later version](https://nodejs.org/en/).

 ## Installation & Basic Setup